Archive

 Defining Temperature Inversion And How It Affects The Weather

-Atmospheric temperatures generally drop as altitude increases above the Earth's surface, as many of us have experienced.
-But during a[...]
+In our atmosphere, temperatures typically drop as altitude increases above the Earth's surface, as many of us have experienced.
+However,[...]

 What Is An Urban Heat Island And How Does It Affect The Weather?